-OSR reps also meet with other students from their region, says Goodfellow.
+OSR reps also meet with other students from their region, Amelia says.
 "We share ideas and brainstorm about specific challenges.
 We also create physical resources.
 For example, I helped create an ultrasound interest group at UCLA where students learn how to do scans in various scenarios.
 In one regional OSR business meeting, we had a round table about technology, and we talked about what we've done at UCLA.
 Some people liked the idea and asked us to make a toolkit for other schools."

 For example, after a recent OSR leadership forum on wellness and physician burnout, OSR reps met with school leaders to share strategies and resources for improving student resiliency.

 OSR reps also helped start a Gold Humanism Honor Society (GHHS) chapter at UCLA.
-"This honors society recognizes students and doctors for their humanistic qualities.
+"This honor society recognizes students and doctors for their humanistic qualities.
 Another OSR rep and I learned how other schools implemented the GHHS and then helped bring it to David Geffen.
 We've now inducted our second group of honorees.
 This is a nationally recognized honor and something students can put on residency applications."

 The AAMC allows member institutions to select up to four OSR reps.
 At UCLA, interested medical students complete essay-based questionnaires, which are reviewed by standing OSR reps.
 Top candidates go on interviews with deans and student affairs officers, who select new reps.